-My mind made an instant assessment of her that would’ve have promptly been discarded as the concert began.
+My mind made an instant assessment of her that would’ve promptly been discarded as the concert began.
 But then she came into full view.

 We so easily justify ourselves by the standard set by others just like us.